Do Stink Bugs Fly? | More Information on Stink Bugs

 They normally invade and lurk in your homes in order to survive the cold weather.

-They can enter any crack or hole in the house.
-They will then hibernate in the new space and will wait for winters to end.
+They can enter any crack or hole in the house and hibernate in the new space, waiting for winters to end.

 They feed and eat their food in the morning and will fly around light posts at the night.